Kuhame/ScalaProject/README.md

 - List all edges in the graph
 - List neighbors of a specific vertex
 - Save the graph to a file (DOT format or JSON format)
-- Run graph algorithms (Only DFS for now)
+- Run graph algorithms (Only DFS for now in the terminal, to check other algorithms you can check the tests)
 - Exit the application

 You can also run the test and build the project by executing the following commands: